pradipsabar/mychallenges/README.md

 # mychallenges
-My challenges as a newbie to
+My challenges as a newbie